downshift-js/downshift/README.md

     Shows how to create a MultiDownshift component that allows for an array of selectedItems for multiple selection using a state reducer

+**Hooks Examples:**

+We are also in the process of updating our [docsite][docsite] and we aim to add the examples that illustrate the use of hooks there.
+This is a great opportunity to contribute, by converting existing `Downshift` examples to either `useSelect` or `useCombobox` or by adding any other scenarios that you feel are representative.

 **Other Examples:**

 Check out these examples of more advanced use/edge cases: